 Workplace communication is ever-evolving.

 Teams have to complete tasks and juggle projects every day.
-Managers constantly speak to other contributors and other teams for knowledge sharing and feedback.
+Managers constantly speak to other contributors and teams for knowledge sharing and feedback.

 It’s the same for artwork management.

 Keeping these teams on the same page in a growing company is a tall task.
+An artwork management system can change everything.

 When it comes to artwork management, emails might be actually making teams unproductive.

 Revisions in artwork files are inescapable.
-Especially if its an artwork for a new product or a fresh design for an existing product.
+Especially if it's an artwork for a new product or a fresh design for an existing product.

 Because the project manager has to hunt for that feedback through seemingly never-ending email threads.